 Email or Facebook requests for shoulder patches will not be honored.

 The Green River Police Department participates in the Crime Stoppers Program.
-The program is designed to be a cooperative effort between the police department, local business, and the community.
-Business owners interested in participating should contact Jamie Green.
+The program is designed to be a cooperative effort between the police department, local businesses, and the community.

-Citizen's with information can report a crime through email or can simply call dispatch at (307) 875-1400.
+Citizens with information can report a crime by simply calling dispatch at (307) 875-1400.
+Submit a Tip

 How to Submit a Tip: